Annapurna Sanctuary

 • Make sure to withdraw sufficient Nepali rupees from banks in Kathmandu or Pokhara ahead of your trek because ATMs are not available during the trek.
 The teahouses accept Nepalese cash only.

 • Make sure to keep drinking water throughout your trek to prevent dehydration.
-You can bring a reusable water bottle with a 2-3 liter capacity and refill it in teahouses and use filtration tablets to ensure the water is safe to drink.
+You can bring a reusable water bottle with a 2-3 litre capacity and refill it in teahouses and use filtration tablets to ensure the water is safe to drink.

 • You will need a portable high-capacity power bank or charger when planning to use your phone or camera.
 Remote areas often lack reliable charging facilities at teahouses, despite some locations providing power sources.